opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?

-A: No, for above reason.
+No, for above reason.
 It's not worth the complexity and there is no need for it.

 #### Q: How should Git SDK look in near future?

-A: Perhaps outside of the discussion of this RFC but still maybe interesting to discuss.
+Perhaps outside of the discussion of this RFC but still maybe interesting to discuss.
 Or perhaps create new RFC?

 It would be potentially interesting to see a Git SDK that would also abstract working with the file system all together.